IsmailOuazzani/YTBmusicDL/README.md

  Download ffmpeg: https://www.gyan.dev/ffmpeg/builds/
  Unzip it and open: ffmpeg(YOUR VERSION)/bin
- Move ffmpeg.exe, ffplay.exe, ffprobe.exe into the folder where you previously put main.py and playlist.txt
+ Move ffmpeg, ffplay, ffprobe into the folder where you previously put main.py and playlist.txt

 # Use:
 Place youtube urls in the 'playlist.txt' document (1 url each line)